Reference

 <div className="form-control"> <label for="my-input">Email address</label> <input id="my-input" aria-describedby="my-helper-text" /> <span id="my-helper-text">We'll never share your email.</span> </div>

-- If you are using the
+- If you are composing the component:

 <FormControl> <InputLabel htmlFor="my-input">Email address</InputLabel> <Input id="my-input" aria-describedby="my-helper-text" /> <FormHelperText id="my-helper-text">We'll never share your email.</FormHelperText> </FormControl>